 - Your prayers are only answered if you pray for the right things.

 The problem with the above examples, like much in Christianity, is that when they are given by people, and not by God we don’t have context.
-There can be some truth found in all three of these answers though.
+There can be some truth found in all four of these answers though.

 So, what does the Bible say about prayer?